t5mat/turnbinds/README.md

 It would be fair to say it's as VAC bannable as an AutoHotkey script.

-Anti-cheat software (FACEIT AC, ...) can easily detect the simulation of mouse movement though, and either prevent it or prevent the program from running completely.
-This is expected, just don't actively try to use this program in unintended scenarios.
+Standalone anti-cheat software (FACEIT AC, ...) can easily detect mouse movement simulation, and either prevent it or completely prevent the program from running.

 ## Development